NunoSempere/time-to-botec/README.md

 This repository contains example of very simple code to manipulate samples in various programming languages.
 As of now, it may be useful for checking the validity of simple estimations.

+The title of this repository is a pun on two meanings of "time to": "how much time does it take to do x", and "let's do x".

 ## Current languages

 - Python